NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Digital Forensics.md

 [Here is a list of file signatures](https://en.wikipedia.org/wiki/List_of_file_signatures) you can use to figure out what type of file you are dealing with.

-Alternatively, you may also run [binwalk](https://github.com/ReFirmLabs/binwalk) on the unknown file to identify it automatically.
+Alternatively, you may also run [file](https://linux.die.net/man/1/file) or [binwalk](https://github.com/ReFirmLabs/binwalk) on the unknown file to identify it automatically.

 ### Broken file signatures